Dichotropis: Description

 The species of Dichotropis resemble those of the genus Rhotana in size, shape and forewing venation.
 Like in Rhotana the forewings are very broad and the adult hoppers have a size of 5–6 mm from head to the tip of the wings.
-Like many species of Rhotana, they also carry their wings in a roof-like (tectiform) position.
+Like some species of Rhotana, they also carry their wings in a roof-like (tectiform) position.
 However, species of Dichotropis can be easily recognized by their white and powdered forewings.
 In addition, the males have a pair of unique processes that are not found in any other genera of Rhotanini.
 Another important feature are the ridges at the sides of the face and vertex, the facial carinae, which are separated and do not meet in front of the eyes.
 However, that feature is also found in some species of Rhotana.